codekandis/phlags/README.md

 ### Determination

-You can determine, if one or more specific flags have been set.
+You can determine if one or more specific flags have been set.

 ```php
 $permissions = new Permissions( Permissions::READ | Permissions::WRITE );